meower-community/.github/profile/readme.md

 1. Nothing in home, except a join command for its GC, and a reminder for ppl.
    This is bypassed if your bot has an approval to be in home by a person on the Council

+2. Anything in this org HAS TO BE A MEOWERBOT.
+OR MEOWERBOT LIB.
+Otherwise it will be deleted, unless you have explicit permision from @showierdata9978
+   <br> it WILL Get deleted after 24h after an issue is posted about it.